heitorfe/insiders_clustering/README.md

 ## 2.2.
 Causes

--There are no method of customer segmentation running.
+* There are no method of customer segmentation running.
--Marketing is not data driven.
+* Marketing is not data driven.
--The ecommerce don't know their best customers.
+* The ecommerce don't know their best customers.

 ## 2.3.
 Solution

--Using Machine Learning model to do clustering
+* Using Machine Learning model to do clustering
--Use clusters to do specific marketing to each group of customers
+* Use clusters to do specific marketing to each group of customers

 # 3. Solution Development